pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 ## Querying Infrastructure Information

-The automation scripting system can also be used to monitor the state of the Gravwell installation using API calls.
+The automation scripting system can also be used to monitor the state of the DatalaiQ installation using API calls.
 This allows you to monitor ingester status, system loads, and indexer connectivity within the platform.
 The following calls can provide information about the physical deployment:

 * `ingesters` - Returns a map containing an ingester status block for each indexer.
 * `indexers` - Returns a map containing a well status for each indexer.